 contraception (e.g., intrauterine device, coil, diaphragm plus spermicide, oral

 contraceptive) or to abstain from sexual intercourse if female partner is not

-postmenopausal from time of initial admission to the research facility until their
+from time of initial admission to the research facility until their last study visit

 - Baseline systolic blood pressure < 100 mmHg

 - Subjects with spontaneous orthostatic hypotension, including a systolic decline of >

 20 or diastolic change of > 10 mmHg or heart rate increase of > 30 bpm